Azure-Samples/azure-cosmos-db-graph-python-getting-started/README.md

 * Before you can run this sample, you must have the following prerequisites:

   * An active Azure account.
 If you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/).
-Alternatively, you can use the [Azure Cosmos DB Emulator](https://azure.microsoft.com/documentation/articles/documentdb-nosql-local-emulator) for this tutorial.
   * [Python](https://www.python.org/downloads/) version v2.7.14 or newer.
   * [pip package manager](https://pip.pypa.io/en/stable/installing/)
   * [Git](http://git-scm.com/)